TwistPHP/TwistPHP/docs/examples/database/5-noneoo.md

 ## Get a single row

-You can get a single row from the database by using the `getRecord()` method.
+You can get a single row from the database by using the `get()` method.
 It will always return one row.

 ```php
 <?php